Delhi–Amritsar high-speed rail corridor

 Delhi–Amritsar High Speed Rail Corridor is a planned high-speed rail line connecting India's capital, New Delhi and Punjab's city Amritsar.
 It was one of the six new high-speed rail corridors planned in 2019.

 The high-speed route connecting important cities of Northern India will cut short the distance from existing six hours to under two.

 Stations

-Stations are planned and may be may subject to change.

-The Sangrur–Chandigarh extension will connect the union territory, Chandigarh with Amritsar and Delhi.
+The train would start from Dwarka in Delhi, and will have stoppages at Asaudha, Rohtak, Jind, Kaithal, Mohali, Ludhiana and Jalandhar.

 Amritsar–Jammu

-According to the National Rail Plan (NRP) unveiled by the ministry of railways, the Delhi–Amritsar line would be extended until Jammu via Pathankot, in order to provide economic boost to Jammu as well as to improve tourism connectivity for Vaishno Devi.
+According to the National Rail Plan (NRP) unveiled by the Ministry of Railways, the Delhi–Amritsar line would be extended until Jammu via Pathankot, in order to provide economic boost to Jammu as well as to improve tourism connectivity for Vaishno Devi.